Twentysix26/Red-Docs/red/red_install_linux.md

 sidebar: red_sidebar
 permalink: /red_install_linux/
 last_updated: May 19, 2016
+description: A guide for installing Red on Ubuntu/Debian.
 ---

 This guide will explain on how to install Red onto Ubuntu/Debian.
 Keep in mind that this guide is made for Ubuntu, and commands may differ with Debian.